ankurk91/laravel-eloquent-relationships/README.md

 ## Attribution

-Most of the code is taken from this [PR](https://github.com/laravel/framework/pull/25083)
+* Most of the code is taken from this [PR](https://github.com/laravel/framework/pull/25083)
+* There is a similar package [fidum/laravel-eloquent-morph-to-one](https://github.com/fidum/laravel-eloquent-morph-to-one)

 ## License